The professional's guide to trimming hedges

 Measure your hedge and then approximately every 12 inches stake a bamboo cane into the ground.
 Once all of the canes are in place, measure the hedge down 10 inches from the top and mark each cane with a black marker pen at this position.
 Tie the string to each cane and work out where you want the cutouts to be.
 Using a hedge trimmer, cut vertically down to the height marked on the first and second cane.
 Then cut between them horizontally to cut out the box shape.

 Maintain your tools for a superior cut.
 Regular lubrication and sharpening will help prevent any dull blades from damaging your hedge.
 One of the biggest culprits for hedge damage are blunt tools that create blunt cuts.
-The sharper your tools are, the cleaner the cut will be.
+The sharper your tools are, the cleaner the cut will be for a perfect hedge.